A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Text Data

-\paragraph{Validity.} Validity requires generations to be structurally well-formed under explicit constraints as well as linguistically acceptable.Beyond structural considerations, we evaluate linguistic well-formedness using a CoLA-style grammatical acceptability scorer.
-Following prior work, we adopt a sentence-level acceptability classifier to assign acceptability scores to generated sentences \citep{raman2023synthetic}.
-For this purpose, we use a RoBERTa-large model fine-tuned on the CoLA benchmark.Building on this practice, we report a Grammatical Acceptability Rate, also referred to as GAR, as the proportion of generated sentences whose acceptability score exceeds a fixed threshold:
+Validity requires generations to be structurally well-formed under explicit constraints as well as linguistically acceptable.
+Beyond structural considerations, linguistic well-formedness can be evaluated using a CoLA-style grammatical acceptability scorer.
+Following prior work, a sentence-level acceptability classifier can be used to assign acceptability scores to generated sentences \citep{raman2023synthetic}.
+For this purpose, a RoBERTa-large model fine-tuned on the CoLA benchmark can be used.
+Building on this practice, a Grammatical Acceptability Rate, also referred to as GAR, can be reported as the proportion of generated sentences whose acceptability score exceeds a fixed threshold:

 where the $i$-th generation $t_i$ is segmented into $m_i$ sentences $\{u_{ij}\}_{j=1}^{m_i}$.
 The term $C_{\text{acc}}(u)\in[0,1]$ denotes the acceptability score or the probability output by the CoLA-trained classifier.
 The variable $\tau$ is a pre-specified decision threshold such as 0.5, and $\mathbb{I}[\cdot]$ is the indicator function.